-ORNL and SMUD commissioned the data acquisition systems for three of the four demonstration homes in Cavalli Hills.
+ORNL personnel completed the instrumentation and data acquisition setups for three of four demonstration homes in Cavalli Hills, and commissioned the data acquisition systems.
 Each DAS was connected to an independent phone line and data was successfully downloaded at ORNL.
-We are waiting on SMUD to install the power meters for measuring total house and HVAC power.
+We are waiting on SMUD to install the power meters for measuring total house and HVAC power and a pulse power counter for measuring the cycling rate of the HVAC units.

-ORNL personnel ran wiring and installed instruments in the fourth demonstration home, and will revisit Cavalli Hills in mid-May to install the data logger and connect wiring. instrument Rinkydink installed Builders Custom-Bilt Metals ultra-cool painted metal shake on the fourth demonstration home in Cavalli Hills (location of C-style house with cool-colored material is highlighted in Fig. 1).
+ORNL personnel ran wiring and installed instruments in the fourth demonstration home, and will revisit Cavalli Hills in mid-May to install the data logger and connect instrument wiring.
+Rinkydink Builders installed Custom-Bilt Metals ultra-cool painted metal shake on the fourth demonstration home in Cavalli Hills (location of C-style house with cool-colored material is highlighted in Fig. 1).
 They will apply roof trim after workers finish the eaves and walls with stucco.
 Rinkydink also helped ORNL personnel repair the two thermocouples measuring the roof temperature of the C-style home having metal shakes with standard walnut brown color.